 Pro tip: Once your dental expenses reach the annual maximum limit, you are responsible for covering all costs for the remainder of the coverage year, excluding fully covered services, such as cleanings.

 A benefit period can start at different points of the year.
 Let’s assume your plan’s benefit period is the calendar year.
 That means the annual maximum for your plan’s year applies to January through December.

-If your plan’s annual maximum is $1,000, your dental benefits provider will pay for their portion of your dental work, say 80 percent, until they pay out a total of $1,000.
+If your plan’s annual maximum is $1,000, your dental benefits provider will pay for their portion of dental work until they pay out a total of $1,000.
 In some cases, you will be responsible for a percentage of the cost of a treatment or procedure.
 The amount that the insurance provider is responsible for will count toward the annual maximum (not the entire cost of the procedure).